Def Jam Recordings: 2000s

 In January 2003, Murder Inc. became the center of a money laundering investigation involving illegal profits from drug trading, leading to the label's eventual release from its distribution contract by 2005.
-Def Jam also blocked Murder Inc. and TVT Records from releasing a Cash Money Click reunion album, due to Ja Rule's contractual obligations, which alleged that Cohen paid Ja and Irv Gotti $8 million not to submit the project to TVT, but instead to parent company Universal.
+Def Jam also blocked Murder Inc. and TVT Records from releasing a Cash Money Click reunion album, due to Ja Rule's contractual obligations, which alleged that Cohen paid Ja and Irv Gotti US$8 million not to submit the project to TVT, but instead to parent company Universal.
 This resulted in TVT suing Def Jam, alleging infringement, fraud and tortious interference, winning $132 million in a judgment, but was later reduced to $126,000 after Universal and Def Jam appealed the ruling, claiming that the existence of an agreement between the parties meant that their behavior was only a breach of contract and not fraud.
+That September, DMX released his fifth album, Grand Champ.
+Though it was DMX's fifth number one album and was certified platinum by the RIAA, it was his final album for the label before leaving in 2006.
+Also that September, Def Jam released the video game, Def Jam: Fight for NY.
+The video game, which served as a sequel to Def Jam Vendetta, featured artists from the label.
+These artists include Method Man & Redman, N.O.R.E., Ludacris, Ghostface Killah, Memphis Bleek, and Joe Budden.

 The final shares of Roc-A-Fella Records were sold to Island Def Jam in 2004 for $10 million.
 By that time, Roc-A-Fella and Def Jam had launched the career of rapper-producer Kanye West.
 His debut, The College Dropout, went on to sell over two million copies.
 Co-founder Damon Dash and Kareem "Biggs" Burke were forced out of the label as Cohen left IDJMG for Warner Music Group, and was replaced by music executive Antonio "L.A."
 Reid.
-Frustrated, Liles and now-chairwoman of Atlantic Records, Julie Greenwald (who had been a part of the Def Jam staff since 1990) eventually decided to follow Cohen to Warner.
-A bidding war for Jay-Z's contract began, and Reid appointed Jay-Z president of Def Jam on December 8, 2004.
+Frustrated, Liles and now-chairwoman of Atlantic Records, Julie Greenwald eventually decided to follow Cohen to Warner.
+Additionally, Mike Kyser left Def Jam to work for Atlantic Records under Cohen.
+That same year, through Def Jam A&R executive Shakir Stewart, Def Jam signed Atlanta, Georgia based rapper Young Jeezy.
+His debut album, Let's Get It: Thug Motivation 101 was released in July 2005 and was co-executive produced by Stewart.
+The album's singles Go Crazy and Soul Survivor help push the album to double platinum status in America.
+Around this time, a bidding war for Jay-Z's contract began, and Reid appointed Jay-Z president of Def Jam on December 8, 2004.
 Long time label veterans LL Cool J and DMX (the latter of whom had five number one albums under the label within a five-year gap between 1998 and 2003), as well as new signee Joe Budden expressed discomfort with Jay-Z's leadership of the label, having altogether left the label since then.